ryanditjia/gatsby-plugin-fonts-com/README.md

 ```

 Restart your Gatsby server for the plugin to take effect.

-## Roadmap

-Add option to disable the plugin during development.

 If you have improvements that you’d like to see, or encounter any bugs, feel free to [create an issue](https://github.com/ryanditjia/gatsby-plugin-fonts-com/issues)!